-One of the first places on your list of galleries to see in Havana should be the National Museum of Fine Arts (Museo Nacional de Bellas Artes).
-It is located at Calle Trocadero, e/Av.
+One of the first places on a list of art galleries to see in Havana should be the National Museum of Fine Arts (Museo Nacional de Bellas Artes).
+The museum is located at Calle Trocadero, e/Av.
 De la Belgica (Misiones/Egido/Monserrate) y Calle Agramonte (Zelueta), in Old Havana.

 Beyond this, you could also visit the many other art galleries in Havana which can be discovered on an organized tour of the city.
 After visiting the National Museum of Fine Arts, walk through the streets of old Havana and discover small art galleries and there are plenty of them.
 It is possible and wonderful.
 Stumbling upon a small gallery not listed in a tourists’ guide to Havana or finding an artist’s workshop and meeting the artists by chance on your own should be listed as one of the true delights of Havana.
 The Cuban government has supported the development of the arts in Cuba.